 All assessed values and property classifications in the Province of Ontario are prepared by the Municipal Property Assessment Corporation (MPAC).
 MPAC reassessment cycles have been legislated to be every four years.
 During 2016, all properties in Ontario had their current value assessment (CVA) adjusted to reflect January 2016 market values.
 This legislated reassessment process updated values from the previous January 2012 valuation date, thus reflecting a four year change in market conditions for real property.
 The assessed values identified through this latest reassessment will form the basis for apportioning property taxes in the years 2017 through to 2020.
-It should be noted that in 2017, the first year of this reassessment period, a representative from MPAC made a comprehensive presentation to council on the reassessment process and impacts.
+It should be noted that in 2017, the first year of this reassessment period, a representative from MPAC made a comprehensive presentation to Council on the reassessment process and impacts.
+During 2020, property owners will receive a new Property Assessment Notice to reflect the updated value of their property as of January 1, 2019.
+This will form the basis for the next reassessment, to be used to calculate property taxes for 2021 to 2024.
+It is expected that MPAC will again make a presentation to Council early in 2021.

 Based on the revised values, applicable assessment increases are required to be phased in equally over a four year period.
 Any resulting assessment reductions are immediately implemented.
-As a result, for properties increasing in value, 2019 is the third year of the four year phase-in period.
-It is not until 2020, that these properties will reflect their January 2016 market value, representing their "destination assessment value".
+As a result, for properties increasing in value, 2020 is the fourth year of the four year phase-in period.
+In 2020, these properties will reflect their January 2016 market value, representing their "destination assessment value".
 Properties with valuation decreases would have seen the reduced assessment take effect immediately in 2017 (any subsequent assessment reductions would be reflected on the returned roll based on the effective date of the reduction).

 The updating of property assessment values affects every property owner in Haldimand County.
 Property owners should review their Property Assessment Notice and contact MPAC if they have a question or do not agree with the value.
-MPAC's deadline for Requests for Reconsideration, for the 2019 Taxation Year, is March 31, 2019.
+MPAC's deadline for Requests for Reconsideration, for the 2020 Taxation Year, is March 31, 2020.
 The March 31 deadline applies in years 2 through 4 of reassessment, while in the first year of which a general re-assessment applies, the deadline for Requests for Reconsideration is 120 days after the issuance date printed on the notice of assessment.
 In the event of omitted or supplementary assessment, Requests for Reconsideration are accepted by MPAC up to 120 days after the issuance date printed on the notice of assessment.